 As many as 45% of individuals who apply for Long-Term Care insurance get turned down for coverage.
 As you get older, the chance for a health issue that would disqualify you for coverage increases.

-If you have been declined for long-term care coverage in the past, you still might have options available, depending on why you were declined.
+If you have been declined for long-term care coverage in the past, you still might have options available, depending on the specific reason you were declined.
 For these individuals and others seeking affordable protection, a less-known option exists.

 "Short-Term Care insurance, which is sometimes referred to as recovery care insurance, can provide millions of older Americans with meaningful and affordable protection for their care needs."Jesse Slome, director of the American Association for Long-Term Care Insurance (AALTCI).